byu-cs329-spring21/lab4-type-checking-p2/README.md

 ## PIT Mutation Analysis

-Analyze the fitness of the regression test suite using [PIT](http://pitest.org) for mutations analysis with the `DEFAULT` group and the added `RETURN_VALS` as mutators.
+Analyze the fitness of the regression test suite using [PIT](http://pitest.org) for mutations analysis with the `STRONGER` group.
 The `pom.xml` is already configured for the PIT analysis.
 That analysis is run with `mvn test org.pitest:pitest-maven:mutationCoverage`.
 The report is in the `./target/pit-reports` directory organized by time-stamp.

 Add tests to kill all mutants or argue why a mutant cannot be killed.
 Clearly indicate where the explanations are located in the pull request.
 Note that the analysis covers everything in the `edu.byu.cs329.typechecker` package so additional tests for the `SymbolTableBuilder` may be required.